Caellian/flat-octree/README.md

 # Flat Octree

-Octree implementation that stores data in a linear chunk of memory which makes it ideal for rendering applications and directly accessing data buffers.
+Octree implementation that stores data in a densly populated (no missing values), linear chunk of memory which makes it ideal for rendering applications and directly accessing data buffers.

 Layout is configurable and defaults to _breath-first_ layout.